Information About Available Social Security Disability Benefits

-Several levels of benefits are available through the federal Social Security Administration (SSA).
+Several levels of benefits are available through the Social Security Administration (SSA).
 These include:

-Social Security Disability (SSD) Benefits For Qualifying Disabilities
+Social Security Disability (SSDI) Benefits For Qualifying Disabilities

-Generally, if you have paid into the federal Social Security Disability Insurance system through payroll deduction or direct payments during the previous 10 years but can no longer work because of your disability, you may be eligible for cash benefits.
+Generally, if you have paid into the federal Social Security Disability Insurance system through payroll deduction or direct payments during the previous 10 years but can no longer work because of your disability, you may be eligible for monthly benefits.
 The amount you receive will be based on the amount you have paid into the system.
-Before qualifying for approval, you must be able to demonstrate a diagnosed disability that must be approved by Disability Determination Services.
 You cannot begin receiving benefits until you have been unable to work for 12 months because of your disability.
 However, do not wait 12 months before filing your initial claim.
 You will want to be approved to start receiving benefits as soon as possible after qualifying.
 Depending upon your circumstances, your family may also be eligible to receive benefits because of your disability.

 Benefits For Surviving Spouses

 Following the death of a qualifying spouse, the surviving husband or wife may be eligible to receive a percentage of the deceased’s benefits.
 To qualify for survivor benefits, you:

 - Must be at least 60 years old